kgateway-dev/kgateway/docs/content/gloo_routing/gateway_configuration/access_logging/_index.md

 #### Additional HTTP Properties

-When Envoy is used as an HTTP proxy, then a large amount of additional HTTP information is available for access logging, including:
+When Envoy is used as an HTTP proxy a large amount of additional HTTP information is available for access logging, including:
 * Request data including the method, path, scheme, port, user agent, headers, body, and more
 * Response data including the response code, headers, body, and trailers, as well as a string representation of the response code
 * Protocol version